BMW i8 Coupe review

 The highlights include BMW’s brilliant iDrive infotainment setup that’s been refined over so many years.
 It’s intuitive and simple to navigate around, while a digital cockpit display gives readouts on electric-only range, efficiency and other functions to do with the hybrid system.
 The infotainment’s connected services also show you charging points across the country overlaid on the sat-nav map.

-Plugging in to charge is a simple process (there’s standard three-pin plug charging and fast-charger capability with the cables supplied) and recharge times realistically vary from around four and a half hours from a standard three-pin wall socket to less than two hours for an 80% top-up from BMW’s Wallbox Pro, part of its 360 Electric charging offerings (more on this later).
+Plugging in to charge is a simple process (there’s standard three-pin plug charging and fast-charger capability with the cables supplied) and recharge times realistically vary from around four and a half hours from a standard three-pin wall socket to less than two hours for a home wallbox.

-If you’re looking for a car that combines performance through its advanced technology with driver enjoyment, style and efficiency, then even four years since its launch the BMW i8 really is without a rival.
+If you’re looking for a car that combines performance, advanced technology, driver enjoyment, style and efficiency, then the BMW i8 really is without a rival.

 A round of updates in 2018 to coincide with the arrival of the i8 Roadster gave it more power and greater electric capability, so we’d definitely recommend one.